stevenpassey/Basic-Portfolio/README.md

 May 1 21:18:34

-    Added reset.css and changed th
-    e font-size and weight of the h1 tags
+    Added reset.css and changed the font-size and weight of the h1 tags

 May 1 20:07:04

     Moved background-image declaration to the HTML instead of the css to prevent the image load delay

 Apr 28 08:31:58